airgap-it/airgap-angular-components/README.md

 ### Other

-The project uses [lerna](https://lerna.js.org/) for packages management.
+The project uses [lerna](https://lerna.js.org/) for package management.
 Check out [the list of available commands](https://lerna.js.org/#commands) to perform more advanced actions.